 The goals of the Networks for Women are to raise awareness for the many challenges faced by working women and to support women in achieving their career potential.
 The Networks for Women provide specific training, information events, and opportunities for an active dialog with Senior Management.

-The Career Network in Switzerland developed from the Women's Forum.
-The goal is to live and successfully develop Gender Diversity by offering specific events, trainings and workshops.
+The Career Network in Switzerland has developed from the Women's Forum.
+The goal is to live and successfully develop gender diversity by offering specific events, trainings and workshops.

 Everybody matters in the Workplace.

 These networks promote an inclusive culture in the workplace in which lesbians, gays, bisexuals and transgender people (LGBT) have equal development and career opportunities.
 The Networks represent the interests of LGBT employees and organize many internal and external events.
 Network events regularly present prominent speakers such as members of the US congress, actors, and well-known experts on topics facing the LGBT community in the workplace.